 When searching for a contractor, ask trusted friends and neighbors for references.
 You should check with the Better Business Bureau at www.bbb.org to determine what others are saying about the company.
 Additionally, you should contact the state Department of Business & Professional Regulation (DBPR) to determine whether the contractor has any complaints lodged against them at (850) 487-1395.

 Verify the contractor is licensed and insured.

-Verify that the contractor has a license from the Department of Business & Professional Regulation or your county construction licensing board for the type of work you wish to have performed.
-A licensed contractor can be looked up and verified on the DBPR website at www.myfloridalicense.com.
+Verify that the contractor has a license from the Florida Department of Business & Professional Regulation for the type of work you wish to have performed at www.myfloridalicense.com.
+If the county has its own licensure requirements, verify any county license with the applicable construction licensing board.
 Check for proof of insurance and verify with the insurer that their policy is current.
 Additionally, you should check to see if the contractor is bonded and verify with the bonding agency.

 Read and understand the contract.

 Read the entire contract, including the fine print, before signing and ensure that the contract includes the required “buyer’s right to cancel” (within 3 days) language.
 Never pay the full amount of a repair up front and hesitate before providing large deposits.
 Florida law requires a contractor to apply for a permit within 30 days and start work within 90 days if he collects more than 10 percent of the contract up front.
 Know what you will be expected to pay, how long the work is expected to take and what will happen should the costs or repair times exceed the estimates.